IBM/kube101/workshop/Lab3/README.md

-# Lab 3: Scale and update apps natively, building multi-tier applications.
+# Lab 3: Scale and update apps natively by building multi-tier applications

-In this lab you'll learn how to deploy the same guestbook application we deployed in the previous labs, however, instead of using the `kubectl` command line helper functions we'll be deploying the application using configuration files.
+In this lab, you'll learn how to deploy the same guestbook application we deployed in the previous labs.
+However, instead of using `kubectl`, we'll be deploying the application by using configuration files.
 The configuration file mechanism allows you to have more fine-grained control over all of resources being created within the Kubernetes cluster.